UoGSoE/docker-stuff/Readme.md

 ### Assumptions

 You are using [Traefik](https://traefik.io/) as your proxy and there is a swarm overlay network for it called 'proxy'.

 You have a mysql database server (or mysql-router) available in an overlay network called 'mysql'.

+You have an http get endpoint in your main app available at `/login` - this is used as the healthcheck for the container.
+If you want to use something else then change the curl command in `docker/app-healthcheck`.